 For events in most campus venues, tickets will be created and sold online using the Eventbrite ticketing system.
 All student organizations are required to sell their tickets through Eventbrite.
 Ticket sales must be set up through the Student Activities Business Office.
 No alternate methods of online ticket sales will be permitted.
 The cost of using Eventbrite is $0.50 per ticket sold and is charged after the completion of the event.
 There is no charge for using Eventbrite for events that are not charging admission.

-- Complete the Online Ticket Sales form and submit to Student Activities no less than five business days before the first day of ticket sales.
+- Complete the Online Ticket Sales form no less than five business days before the first day of ticket sales.
 Images and event descriptions indicated on the form must also be submitted to firstname.lastname@example.org by this deadline.
 Failure to follow deadlines may result in a $50 fine.

 - Tickets will go on sale at the date and time requested.

-- Revenue from ticket sales will be deposited into the student organization’s account within approximately 10 business days of the event.
+- Revenue from ticket sales will be deposited into the student organization’s account within approximately 10 business days after the event.

 For events taking place in the Metcalf Ballroom, tickets may be purchased in person the evening of the event at Activities Information on the second floor of the GSU.
 Credit cards will be accepted, but not cash.

-Groups may request a Cash Collection bag if they wish to sell tickets at the door.
+Groups may pick up a Cash Collection Bag at SABO if they wish to sell tickets at the door.
 General admission tickets will be provided and groups may sell up to the venue capacity.
 The Eventbrite system is currently unavailable for door sales at venues other than the Metcalf Ballroom.
 Venmo is not permitted to be used for ticket sales or as a payment method.